joshcutler/PS632-Spring2013/assets/Week3/lab3.md

 First, play with dictionaries.
 (Look back at `roman_numify` code in `lab1.py`.)

 Then, go through FizzBuzz as a group (write it on the fly).
+At first, handle the special case of 15 and its multiples as an exception, and then handle it appropriately.

 Collectively write an algorithm to find the square root of X. (Downey 2008: 66) Hint: http://en.wikipedia.org/wiki/Newton's_method